 - Check Plants for Signs of Nutrient Deficiency and Pests

 How Many DWC Hydroponic Variations Are There?

 There are countless variations of deep water culture hydroponic systems, including mini-bubblers, dutch buckets, RDWC (recirculating deep water culture), and any number of hybrid and experimental DIY DWC systems.

-A quick YouTube or Pinterest search yeilds thousands of results, hundreds with how to instructions for building a simple DWC hydroponic system (like found above).
+A quick YouTube or Pinterest search yields thousands of results, hundreds with how-to instructions for building a simple DWC hydroponic system (like found above).

 Are Deep Water Culture Hydroponic Systems Expensive?

 Depending on the type and size of the deep water culture hydroponic system, they may cost anywhere from $50 or $100 for a small system all the way up to several thousands of dollars for larger setups.

 How Hard Are DIY DWC Hydroponic Systems To Build?